llwanghong/vanTalk/README.md

 ##What is vanTalk?
 vanTalk is one realtime online chatting webapp.
 The original idea is coming out after reading the book "Single Page Web Applications: JavaScript end-to-end".
-Based on the prototype presented in the book.
-Several enhancements are implemented in this first publish version, as following:
+Based on the prototype presented in the book, several enhancements are implemented in this first publish version, as following:

 * user signin and signup
 * user password reset or update